top of page

 She received her Ph.D. in clinical psychology from the University of Cincinnati, where she received specialized training in neuropsychology.
 Dr. Madore completed her pre-doctoral internship at the VA Palo Alto Health Care System (VAPAHCS).
 She has completed postdoctoral training focused on clinical neuropsychology and neurorehabilitation research at VA Martinez, San Francisco VA Medical Center and VAPAHCS.

 Dr. Madore is involved in several professional organizations and serves in several leadership positions.
-She is the Secretary for the Society of Clinical Neuropsychology, a Co-Finance Officer for the Asian American Psychological Association, and Treasurer for the Asian Neuropsychological Association.
+She is the Secretary for the Society of Clinical Neuropsychology.

 G26A7341_edited.jpg